GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

-# From the Bench to the Dashboard: Analyzing the Utah Jazz with Tableau
+# From the Bench to the Dashboard: Analyzing for the Utah Jazz with Tableau
 <br>
 ![Utah Jazz Tableau Project Cover Image](images/utah_jazz_tableau_project/utah_jazz_tableau_project_cover_image.png)